michael-basil/michael-basil.github.io/index.md

 ## untracked

 * Katie: What happened to us?
 * Michael: Truth is subjectively objective.
+Everything you've heard about me is true.
+What that means is up to who?!

 ## teachering